 The oxford cloth button down (OCBD) is an essential item in a man’s wardrobe.
 Praised for its versatility, it can be worn with shorts on the beach or under a blazer during a job interview.
 The OCBD is characterized by two main features, the oxford weave and button-down collar.

 The traditional oxford is thick and densely woven cotton, which is highly durable and resistant to wrinkles.
 The colored threads are usually crossed with white threads, which gives the oxford a cool checkerboard pattern.
 The resilience of the oxford cloth is what makes the shirt a great casual item.

 The button-down collar is usually softer and longer than other shirt collars, which gives it the highly sought-after collar roll.
 The perfect collar rolls shift with the movements of the wearer and create a casual vibe that fits perfectly with the overall feel of an OCBD.
+Many contemporary manufacturers product shorter lined collars, which are stiff and don't roll.
+I recommend sticking with makers that respect the traditional designs, e.g. Gitman Vintage or Kamakura.
 The images below show how beautiful and personal the collars can get.